 - Use a puppet that sings or makes sounds during the reveal.

-Each variation gives your baby a clear sound-action link, which research suggests can support attention, anticipation, and language development.
+Each variation gives your baby a clear sound-action link.
+This can support attention, anticipation, and language development.

-You’re not just entertaining your baby; you’re helping them map emotions, sounds, and social cues in a playful, liberating way.
+You’re not just entertaining your baby.
+You’re helping them map emotions, sounds, and social cues in a playful way.

 Simple Baby Games That Build the Same Skills

-Try “Where’s the Baby?” by briefly covering your child’s face with a cloth, then revealing them; this supports anticipation, emotional connection, and joyful social learning.
-You can also hide familiar objects and invite your baby to find them, which encourages memory recall and cognitive growth through active discovery.
+Try “Where’s the Baby?” by briefly covering your child’s face with a cloth, then revealing them.
+This supports anticipation, emotional connection, and joyful social learning.
+You can also hide familiar objects and invite your baby to find them.

 Rolling a ball back and forth adds turn-taking, shared attention, and early social exchange.
 Singing short songs with repetitive phrases during play helps language development and auditory recognition.